logi-26/psio-assist/README.md

 **cue2cu2**<br/>
 https://github.com/NRGDEAD/Cue2cu2

+## Windows Users
+There is a Windows exe file in the src/dist directory.<br/>
+You will also need the "data" file that contains the database files.<br/>

+## Notes
+For best performance, use the application with your games are stored on a PC HDD/SSD and then transfer to SD card.<br/>
+SD card read/write speeds are a lot slower, if you have a lot of multi-bin games the process can take a lot longer.

 ## Dependencies
 This project requires Python 3 and the following Python packages:
 - `ttkbootstrap`
 - `pathlib2`

-## Windows Users
-There is a Windows exe file in the src/dist directory.
-You will also need the "data" file that contains the database files

 ### Installation Steps for running the Python scripts
 1. **Install Python 3**: